It’s that time of the year again, the temperature is starting to creep past the high 20s and the kids are begging for a

-Just because your “pop-up” pool isn’t a permanent structure, it doesn’t mean that you’re immune from government pool regulations or the dangers of small children drowning.
-It only takes a few centimetres of water and a blink of an eye for a child to drown.
+Just because your pop-up pool isn’t a permanent structure, it doesn’t mean that you’re immune from government pool regulations or the dangers of drowning.

 Here’s a guide we’ve compiled on how to ensure your portable pool is safe this summer:

 According to Australian pool fencing laws, if your temporary pool is filled with more than 300mm (30cm) of water then it’s considered a functioning pool and must have a four-sided temporary safety barrier placed around it.
 This applies to: